Maumagnaguagno/Spriter/README.md

   # 32x32 is my style, bigger images are harder to generate cool effects
   spt = Spriter.new(32, 32)
   # Generate a sprite with:
-  # 87% of replicating the left on the right
+  # 87% chance of replicating the left on the right
-  # 13% of replicating the top on the bottom
+  # 13% chance of replicating the top on the bottom
   # You can also control the distribution function, probabilities and cleaning/adding loose pixels
   spt.generate(87, 13)
   # If you want to see it in the Terminal, print it